 To grasp some of the power dynamics at play in Anonymous, it is imperative to address the technical architecture where many spend a significant time chatting and coordinating action: Internet Relay Chat.
 Contrary to a number of media reports, these are open to the public.
 However a good deal of the public has no idea how to find or use Internet Relay Chat, although it is not technically difficult to use.

 AnonOps (Anonymous Operations) is an international communication platform frequented by Anonymous.
-The AnonOps IRC network was created in 2010 by a small group interested in establishing a safe, secure platform for free discussions of ideas.
-We grew out of the original SaveThePirateBay operation that began in September 2010.
-The network is operated by a small but very dedicated group located around the world who donate their time and resources to make it available to any individual or group that requires real time, unmonitored communications.
-The AnonOps Staff.
+The AnonOps IRC network was created in 2010 by a group interested in establishing a safe, secure platform for free discussions of ideas.